Artist kelli rae adams will be on-site many weekends throughout the exhibition run, check below for the schedule.

 With this work, adams connects the cost of her own education and the skills it afforded her while drawing attention to how labor is valued and what is often a wide gap between educational costs and earning potential.
 With its participatory dimension, she asserts that the student debt burden and its ramifications socially and economically impact all Americans.
 This sentiment is shared by the many lawmakers and activists who are calling for some degree of forgiveness and who note the entrenched forms of economic inequality perpetuated by the loan system, with first-generation college students and African American borrowers among those most adversely affected.

-Artist kelli rae adams will be on site to discuss her installation Forever in Your Debt and to accept contributions of coins from interested participants on most Saturdays and Sundays in July (times below) or by appointment by emailing firstname.lastname@example.org.
+Artist kelli rae adams will be on site to discuss her installation Forever in Your Debt and to accept contributions of coins from interested participants on many weekends & holidays (times below) or by appointment by emailing firstname.lastname@example.org.

-Check back for additional participation days throughout the summer.
+Check back for additional participation days throughout the exhibition run.